nautobot/nautobot-ansible/docs/getting_started/contributing/modules/new_module.rst

       └── v2.9
           └── tasks
               ├── main.yml
-              ├── netbox_aggregate.yml
+              ├── aggregate.yml
-              ├── netbox_cable.yml
+              ├── cable.yml

-This isn't all the directories or files, but since we only support the two latest NetBox releases, we have a folder for the  **latest** and the second latest version of NetBox, in this case v2.9.
+This isn't all the directories or files, but since we only support the two latest Nautobot releases, we have a folder for the  **latest** and the second latest version of Nautobot, in this case v2.9.
 We also have a **regression** targets for tests that cover found bugs.
-With the ``netbox_route_target`` module, since it's a **2.10** feature, we only have to worry about adding integration tests to the
+With the ``route_target`` module, since it's a **2.10** feature, we only have to worry about adding integration tests to the
 **latest** target folder.

 .. note:: If functionality exists in both supported versions, you can complete the steps below and then just copy over the tasks file we create below.